esp/esp-js/ReadMe.md

 If you wish you can extend the API by adding your own methods to `Observable.prototype`, see the existing code for an example.

 The below code demonstrates some similarities of use between the APIs.
-Note the function delegate signature on `router.getEventObservable(...)`, it's observe function takes 3 parameters, the `model`, an `event` and optionally the `eventContext`, this differs from the single object with the Rx implementation.
+Note the function delegate signature on `router.getEventObservable(...)`, its `observe` function takes 3 parameters, the `model`, an `event` and optionally the `eventContext`.
+This differs from the single object with the Rx implementation.
 The `subscribe` method is called `observe` to avoid confusion with existing code.

 ``` javascript